yvelikova/axway-open-docs/content/en/docs/apiportal_admin/apip_overview.md

 * **User and application administration** — You can execute basic operations, such as approvals and rejections, on both API Portal users and applications from your organization.

-API Portal provides the following capabilities for both internal and external application developers:
+API Portal provides the following capabilities for both internal and external app developers:

-* **Self-registration and profile management** — Application developers can self-register and manage their profiles.
+* **Self-registration and profile management** — App developers can self-register and manage their profiles.
 * **Browsing and testing APIs in API Catalog** — API Catalog contains the APIs that have been registered in API Manager and are available for use.
-Application developers can browse these APIs and their associated documentation, and invoke APIs using the built-in test capability.
+App developers can browse these APIs and their associated documentation, and invoke APIs using the built-in test capability.
 They can also download API definitions (Swagger or WSDL) and client SDKs (iOS, Android, Titanium, or Node.js).
-* **Creating and managing applications** — Applications allow your Application Developers to generate credentials (API Key, OAuth, or external credentials) to consume APIs that are protected by authentication.
+* **Creating and managing applications** — Applications allow your app developers to generate credentials (API Key, OAuth, or external credentials) to consume APIs that are protected by authentication.
-* **Monitoring API usage** — Application developers can register their application's use of APIs through graphical real-time charts.
+* **Monitoring API usage** — App developers can register their application's use of APIs through graphical real-time charts.
 * **Pricing** - You can provide specific pricing information relating to APIs, products, plans, and services.
 * **Help Center** — Provides a central point for links that you can use to offer additional information, for example, FAQs, documentation, discussion forums, or further contact information.
 * **[Blog](http://stackideas.com/easyblog)** and **[Discussion forums](http://stackideas.com/easydiscuss)** - These are Joomla! plugins from a third-party vendor that you can use to share information and interact with the developer community.